-Red Deer, Alberta skate-punk act Trashed Ambulance announced a new EP for release at the end of August on Montreal's Thousand Island Records.
+Red Deer, Alberta skate-punk act Trashed Ambulance announced a new EP for release at the end of August on Montreal's Thousand Islands Records.
 Instant will be the band's second EP of the year, following A Dime For Every Time in May.
 It features two new tracks ("Kooby" and "12 Inches of Christmas") along with three re-recorded songs that originally appeared on the band's 2016 release Blurry Thoughts.

 Montreal melodic pop-punk act Lost Love have announced a set of August tour dates in Quebec and Ontario.
 Punknews has the dates listed.
 The band will be taking Parisian punk act Maladroit along for the trip.
 Lost Love last released Comfortable Scars on Stomp in 2016.

 I'm excited to announce that Some Party is sponsored this month by the Festival de musique émergente en Abitibi-Témiscamingue, or FME for short.
 The festival, now in its 15th year, will take place in Rouyn-Noranda, Quebec from August 31st through September 3rd.
 The 70 acts performing in this small mining town represent a pretty huge variety of genres, everything from folk to hip hop to metal and electronic music at equal measure in both French and English.
 I'll highlight a few of the Canadian acts performing each week this month.

 Montreal's Duchess Says are FME veterans, having played the event on at least three prior occasions.
 Founded in 2003, the four-piece plays what I've seen kicked around as kraut-punk, synth-punk, or moog-rock.
 Any and all of those labels could be attached to the band's sprawling third full-length, Sciences Nouvelles, which was released in late 2016 on Slovenly and Bonsound.
 At this year's festival, Duchess Says cap off the opening night with a show at the Petit Théâtre du Vieux Noranda featuring Parisian dance-punk act Slosh and Montreal prog quintet Atsuko Chiba also on the bill.